Redsift/build-taxi-sift-guide/docs/Key-Ops.md

 5. now delete any file while keeping an eye at the output in the terminal you previously used to run your DAG.
 You should something like the following coming out.

 <img src='./screenshots/step3KeyOps.jpg'>

+We received some data in the `with` property of the argument for `map2.js`.
+That means that our join had a match, so the node was triggered for recomputation.

 ## Full